Noexperience-Team/NawSocial/README.md

 # NawSocial
-It s a web app created by reactjs built for developpers to ask questions and find answers make friends
+It s a web app created with reactjs built for developpers to ask questions and find answers make friends